A Jeff Gordon story – Sometimes the little things mean the most

 By Angela Campbell On Sun, May.
 12, 2013

 A few times a year, I’m privileged to be able to go to a NASCAR race as part of the media.
 It’s a unique experience that allows me to be a small part of something that has an enormous impact on so many.
-What may surprise you is that it is often the little things that make it so special.
+What may surprise you is that it is often the little things that make it a special experience.

-One of the highlights at Darlington Raceway was the opportunity to meet people from all walks of life.
-I shared several conversations with one of the women who helped prepare our food.
-She was a long time NASCAR fan who proudly told me, “I’m a huge Dale Jr. fan but my Dad likes Kasey Kahne.
+One of the most enjoyable aspects is the opportunity to meet people from all walks of life.
+During several conversations with one of the women who helped prepare our food at the media center she talked about being a lifelong NASCAR fan and proudly told me, “I’m a huge Dale Jr. fan but my Dad likes Kasey Kahne.
 Can you believe that?”
 The look on her face was priceless.

 The young man who stood watch at the door to the media center told me how he begged a friend to switch assignments with him so that he could work the race at Darlington.

-My favorite moment was shared with a photographer who has been working the NASCAR circuit for over 30 years.
+My favorite moment was shared with a photographer at Darlington Raceway who has been working the NASCAR circuit for over 30 years.
 I was surprised to hear he drove all the way from Canada to cover the Darlington race.
 He was accompanied by his daughter.

 He began talking about how it was in the “old days’’ when drivers like David Pearson and Richard Petty would spend hours signing autographs for their fans.
 “I don’t know why,” he said “but they had such an appreciation for the fans, especially the kids.
 You don’t see that much anymore.”